 The minimum PIP benefit for lost income is 70 percent of your gross wages or $3,000 per month, whichever is less, for 52 total weeks.

 You must be off work for at least 14 days before you are entitled to PIP wage loss benefits, but your benefits will then be effective from day one.
-The insurance company will want your employer to verify your lost income.
+The insurance company will want your employer to verify your lost income and need an off work note from your medical provider.

 D. How will my medical bills be paid?